Information for citizens of Trinidad and Tobago:

-Trinidad and Tobago citizens can travel as many times as they wish within six months, as long as the total number of days of all their visits does not exceed ninety days in the same period.
+Trinidad and Tobago citizens can travel to the EU as many times as they wish within six months, as long as the total number of days of all their visits does not exceed ninety days in the same period.

-For important information about the visa waiver, please see the visa waiver FAQs and press release links.
+For important information about the visa waiver, please see the visa waiver FAQs.

 Citizens of other countries who legally reside in Trinidad and Tobago and whose country of citizenship does not benefit from the European Union's Visa Waiver Scheme must acquire a Schengen Visa.
 Please read on below for information on how to acquire a Schengen Visa.

 The Schengen Visa holder can travel to any of the 26 countries using one single visa, thus avoiding the hassle and expense of obtaining individual visas for each country.
 The Schengen countries are: Austria, Belgium, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Italy, Latvia, Lichtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and three non-EU member states: Iceland, Norway and Switzerland.

 In order for applicants to know in which European Embassy they need to apply for a Schengen visa, they need to determine the main destination of their journey.
 The main destination is determined by the purpose of the applicants visit:

 - If the applicant intends to travel for holidays to a number of Schengen countries for equal amount of days, the main destination is the country of point of entry;